Distance: 25-mile dumbbell

 You’re 11.5 miles down Silverado Trail from the Old Lawley Toll Rd, a tiny gem of a climb I absolutely love but which stands in the midst of a cycling wasteland (since Hwy 29 is unrideably trafficky) and is only 4 miles long.
 You don’t want to drive any distance to do 4 miles, so you should go bag it now while you’re in the neighborhood.

 Just on the other side of St. Helena is Spring Mountain Rd./St. Helena Rd., a road which on paper looks like a perfect ride—small, relatively untrafficked, curvy.
-It’s up and down across the ridge between the St. Helena valley and the Santa Rosa valley, and it’s a pretty good ride with a couple of drawbacks that keep me from recommending it: 1) the climb up from St. Helena is really steep, steeper than I find fun either going up or going down (like, lots of 12%+); and 2) the pavement on the Santa Rosa side is uniformly lousy, the kind of lousy I find really interferes with my pleasure.
+It’s all up then all down across the ridge between the St. Helena valley and the Santa Rosa valley, and it’s a pretty good ride with a couple of drawbacks that keep me from recommending it: 1) the climb up from St. Helena is really steep, steeper than I find fun either going up or going down (like, lots of 12%+); and 2) the pavement on the Santa Rosa side is uniformly lousy, the kind of lousy I find really interferes with my pleasure.
 If they would repave the west side of the summit, riding just it as an out and back would be a dream.
 But this is Sonoma County after all.

 This is a terrific route in Napa, which has few good roads for cycling.
 Excellent routing suggestions — descending Howell Mt.
 Rd. instead of Ink Grade and Deer Park/Sanitarium instead of OHMT is definitely the way to go.
 Nothing beats climbing a closed road, and the “Col de Ink Grade” signs on the final climb are a nice touch.